Solving India's Tech Jobs Paradox: From Labour Market Fixes to Long-Term Strength

 build foundational knowledge

-develop upstream capabilities
+enable upstream capabilities

-contribute to long-term sovereignty
+contribute to industrial sovereignty

 Two Tracks, Not One